java-brain/OCP-notes/README.md

 - A reminder about interfaces: An interface is an abstract data type, similar to a class that defines a list of public abstract methods that any class implementing the interface must provide.
 An interface may also include constant public static final variables, default methods, and static methods.

 - The compiler automatically adds 'public' to all interface methods and 'abstract' to all (non-static and non-default) methods, if the developer does not provide them.
+By contrast, the class implementing the interface must provide the proper modifiers.
+Refer to the Lion class on page 49.

 <!-- Parking lot -->